 February 25, 2014 § Leave a comment

 We were watching television, a completely irrelevant program, when I paused the show and threw myself on the floor.
 First I sobbed suddenly, a puppy yelp of ridiculous sorrow, and said, “I don’t want you to die!”
 The word “die” was long and desperate, I held that vowel sound like a hot ember and carried it flying across the sky, leaving a white jet line of cartoonish sound.
 Yes, I was a cartoon as I threw myself down, with the anvil weight of picturing my lover dying, my friends dying, my family, everyone around me crumbling like buildings over a bomb, and me, left standing dirty and alone.
 I wailed, “Everyone is going to die,” sailing past reason with that vowel again, and he looked at me in disbelief.
 He was surprised as hell, and so was when I saw the horror reflected in his face.
-An eye somewhere deep in my mind saw this happening and –
+An eye somewhere deep in my mind saw this happening and even now, I still believe that it would be much less painful to die first.

 May 23, 2013 § Leave a comment